traject/traject/doc/settings.md

 * `marc4j_reader.source_encoding`: Used by Marc4JReader only when marc.source_type is 'binary', encoding strings accepted
   by marc4j MarcPermissiveStreamReader.
 Default "BESTGUESS", also "UTF-8", "MARC"

 * `reader_class_name`: a Traject Reader class, used by the indexer as a source of records.
 Default Traject::Marc4jReader.
-See Traject::Indexer for more info.
+If you don't need to read marc binary with Marc8 encoding, the pure ruby MarcReader may give you better performance.
 Command-line shortcut `-r`

 * `solr.url`: URL to connect to a solr instance for indexing, eg http://example.org:8983/solr .
 Command-line short-cut `-u`.